David Helfand: Tenure

+Frontiers of Science

+Along with Darcy Kelley, a professor of biological sciences, he pushed for and succeeded in creating a new science core curriculum class called Frontiers of Science, which is claimed to "make (students) aware that they can think about problems the way scientists think about problems".
+Rather than being taught by a single professor on a single topic, "four scientists in different disciplines deliver a series of three lectures each describing the background, context, and current state of an area of research".
+After being piloted in Fall 2003, it subsequently become part of the Core Curriculum of Columbia College, the university's undergraduate liberal arts and sciences division.

 Quest University Canada

 Helfand joined Quest University Canada in British Columbia, Canada, as a Visiting Tutor in 2007.
-In July 2011, Helfand took a long-term leave of absence from Columbia and assumed the presidency of Quest University.
-This private university embodies many of his views, by having "no faculty ranks, no tenure and no departments", and he claims that this approach by Quest University "fosters academic freedom, minimizes bureaucracy, and places the university's focus on teaching and scholarship."
-This unusual educational approach at Quest University has attracted media attention.
-Additionally, as part of Quest, he started a course called "Global Warming: What We Know and What We Don't Know" focusing on a "dispassionate" approach to the subject.
+In July 2011, Helfand took a leave of absence from Columbia and assumed the presidency of Quest University.
+This private university embodied many of his views, having "no faculty ranks, no tenure and no departments."
+Helfand claimed that this approach by Quest University "fosters academic freedom, minimizes bureaucracy, and places the university's focus on teaching and scholarship."
+This unusual educational approach at Quest attracted media attention.
+While there, he started a course called "Global Warming: What We Know and What We Don't Know" focusing on a "dispassionate" approach to the subject.
 Helfand was motivated to develop the course because of what he believed to be "a large amount of misinformation" in the climate change debate.